eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 # mIRC-Scripting-Language-for-Sublime-Text
-Updated for mIRC 7.52 (March 2018)
+Updated for mIRC 7.52 (April 2018)

-- NEW: Autocompletions - Currently auto completes /commands.
-I am working on $identifiers

-This is my attempt at creating a Sublime Text 3 syntax highlighter for mIRC scripting language.
-All $vars and /commands listed in the mIRC help file index should be parsed.
-Some undocumented $vars and /commands may be parsed, but I'm sure there's a few that I missed.
-Create an issue if any keywords/commands are missing.
+This project implements syntax highlighting and autocompletion for mIRC msl.
+It currently supports:
+1: All /Commands
+2: All $Identifiers
+3: All on EVENTs
+4: Goto Loop highlighting
+5: Popups
+6: #Groups
+7: Comments (; and /*)
+8: @Windows
+9: Numerics
+10: User Variables
+11: Params ($1, $2, etc)
+12: Operators (ison, iswm, $+, >=, <=, etc)

+This project aims to make Sublime Text the premier choice for developing mIRC msl.
+If you encounter any problems, please create an issue.

 Highlighting
 ---------------